sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

 1. Use `kubectl get pvc <pcv-name>` to get the name of the bounded persistent volume.
 2. Use `kubectl get pv <pv-name> -o json | jq ".spec.gcePersistentDisk"` to get the name of the physical disk used by the persistent volume.
 3. Use `kubectl get nodes -o yaml | grep <physical-disk-name>` to see if the physical disk is still conected to a node?
 If it is you get  3 lines per connected node.

-#### Orphaned / dangling VolumeAttachments

-In rare cases it might happen, that a `VolumeAttachment` object is still present and prevents to mount the volume on other nodes.
-After deleting all pods referencing the volume, go through these steps:
-1. Use `kubectl get pvc <pcv-name>` to get the name of the bounded persistent volume.
-2. Use `kubectl get volumeattachments | grep <pv-name>` to check, if any VolumeAttachments references your PV.
-3. Contact your trainers and ask them to delete the VolumeAttachment.

-#### ReadOnly is needed twice

-If only **one** pod of your deployment reaches running state make sure you have defined `readOnly: true` at the volumes ***and*** at the volumeMounts part of the deployment.
-If you forgot, add both readOnly statements, delete the old deployment, wait for the unbinding of the disk from the nodes and reapply the fixed deployment to the cluster.
-You need it in both places because:
-- The addition of `readOnly: true` at the volumes part tells k8s to mount the disk with readOnly to each node.
-This is needed to be able to mount the disk to multiple nodes.
-- The addition of `readOnly: true` at the volumeMounts part tells k8s to do the docker bind mount into the container also with readOnly.
-Since the disk is mounted readOnly docker **can not** mount the volume with read&write access into the container.

 #### Service Problems